12 Best Things To Do in Prague

 You've probably already heard of the Prague-Vienna-Budapest circuit.
 These three European cities are so close that visiting them all in one trip is a popular choice.
 Prague is an ideal place to start this tour, but if you don't want to do it all in one trip, don't worry; you can get to Budapest from Prague without passing through Vienna, and you can also go to Vienna from Prague without including Budapest in your route.

 Of course, these are not the only excursions you can do from Prague.
-Another popular one is a visit to Dresden from Prague, and if you explore excursions around Prague you'll find even more options.
+Another popular one is a visit to Dresden from Prague and if you explore excursions around Prague you will find more options.

 Extra information for planning your trip to Prague